+Director, HMS Center for Bioethics, USA

+Topic

-HMS Center for Bioethics.
-USA Topic Bioethics Research in the Era of Al and Big Data: A Shifting World Order?
+Bioethics Research in the Era of Al and Big Data: A Shifting World Order?

 Rebecca Weintraub Brendel is the Director of the Center for Bioethics, the Frances Glessner Lee Associate Professor of Global Health and Social Medicine in the Field of Legal Medicine, and an Associate Professor of Psychiatry at HMS.
 She practices clinical and forensic psychiatry at Massachusetts General Hospital (MGH), where she is the Director of Law and Ethics at the Center for Law, Brain, and Behavior.
 Dr. Brendel was the Founding Director of the Master of Science in Bioethics (MBE) program at HMS, a Medical Director of the One Fund Center for Boston Marathon bombing survivors, and a Clinical Director of the Home Base program at MGH for veterans.
 She is admitted to the Massachusetts Bar.
 Dr. Brendel received her BA (Philosophy) from Yale University and both an MD and an JD (honors) from the University of Chicago, and completed psychiatry and forensic psychiatry training at MGH-McLean.
 Her work centers on psychiatry, medicine, law, and ethics.
 A past president of the Academy of Consultation-Liaison Psychiatry (2018-2019) and the American Psychiatric Association (2022-2023), she remains active in medical ethics leadership across numerous professional organizations, including the American College of Psychiatrists Ethics Committee and the American Medical Association Council on Ethical and Judicial Affairs (CEJA).
 Harvard - CUHK Joint International Symposium

-Professor Roger Yat-nork CHUNG Co-Director, CUHK Centre for Bioethics, Hong Kong SAR, China What Do We Mean by Global Bioethics?
+Co-Director, CUHK Centre for Bioethics, Hong Kong SAR, China

+What Do We Mean by Global Bioethics?
 The Significance of Engaging Pluralistic Perspectives Roger Yat-nork Chung is a social epidemiologist who uses the lens of biomedical ethics and justice to examine the social determinants of health and health inequalities.
 His current research investigates social determinants such as poverty, deprivation, socioeconomic disadvantage, environmental and housing factors, and migrant status.
 He is also particularly interested in the health of vulnerable populations, including migrant workers and rare disease patients, and conducts research on aging-related issues such as multimorbidity and long-term/end-of-life care.
 Dr. Chung graduated from Johns Hopkins University with a BA (Public Health Sciences), the Johns Hopkins Bloomberg School of Public Health with an MHS, Harvard Medical School with an MBE, and the University of Hong Kong with a PhD in social and lifecourse epidemiology.
 He is currently the Co-Director of CUHK Centre for Bioethics, an Associate Professor of the Jockey Club School of Public Health and Primary Care of CUHK, and the Associate Director of the CUHK Institute of Health Equity.
-He has published over 120 international peer-reviewed papers and secured research grants totalling over US\$10 million.
+He has had more than 120 peer-reviewed international publications and was the inaugural international health policy fellow of the National Academy of Medicine in the USA.